2dos/DK64-Randomizer/README.md

   - Fast start: Training Barrels complete, start with Simian Slam, spawn in DK Isles

 Current State:
-- Runs off Python 3+ terminal
+- Runs off Python 3+
 - Logically generates a spoiler log based of user-inputted seed
+- Generates an asm file that needs to manually be injected into the DK64 rom